Have you ever wondered how to easily remove dust, unwanted objects, and imperfections from photos with Clone Stamp Tool?

 Continue painting until you get the required result.
 Ensure the image looks natural.

-Suppose you require to return a few steps of the process, choosing Undo.
-For windows, Ctrl + Z and Mac Cmd + Z.
+Suppose you must return a few steps of the process, choosing Undo.
+For windows, Ctrl + Z, and Mac Cmd + Z.

 Patterns are what you need to look for.
 Due to different patterns, the image may look unnatural.

-Avoiding pattern to get a natural look in the image
+Avoiding patterns to get a natural look in the image

-The 2 mirror button will allow you to give a natural look to the clone.
+The 2 mirror buttons will allow you to give a natural look to the clone.
 The pixels will get mirrored when you draw on the unexpected object.

 Undoubtedly, the result will be much better.